nats-io/nats-architecture-and-design/adr/ADR-54.md

 ### Watch and Wildcard Support

-Codecs should support wildcard patterns for watching and listing keys.
+Key codecs should optionally support wildcard patterns for watching and listing keys.
 The `KeyCodec` interface can be extended to handle wildcard patterns, allowing users to specify how wildcards should be encoded and decoded.

 Special handling of wildcards should be optional when implementing custom codecs, in a language idiomatic way.